Slideshows are a great way to enhance your site or tell a story through images.

 To reorder, drag and drop a slide using the crossed arrows to the left of the title.

-Once all of the slides are added, set the size and settings for the slideshow.
+Once all of the slides are added, set the size for the slideshow.

 Publish and Save.
 Upon saving, you will see the title of the slideshow and the list of slides selected.

 Most slideshows are scaled to the full width of the page.
 If the image is resized unusually, the best option is to crop the individual photo so that it has a 2x1 ratio.
 Go back to the individual slide and re-upload the cropped photo.

 Either navigate to the page the slideshow will be added and click the edit tab or create a new page.